ThomasRichterISH/TrainingPWA/docs/guides/reusable-forms.md

 > **Note:** A field library configuration is a typescript file.
 If you need to adapt these configurations in a project, consider using a [theme-specific override](./customizations.md#theme-specific-overrides) for maximum flexibility.

-## Automatic field replacement using the '#' pseudo-type
+## Automatic Field Replacement using the '#' Pseudo-type

 For an even cleaner development experience, it is possible to reuse formly field configurations without using the `FieldLibraryService`, saving a lot of boiler-plate code.